Temasys/temasys.github.io/_posts/2014-08-08-Getting_started_with_WebRTC_and_SkylinkJS.markdown

 </html>
 {% endhighlight %}

-Here you have the choice to use our "Complete" version with all dependencies or, if you want to do dependency management yourself with e.g. [RequireJS](http://requirejs.org/) or other client-side package managers, the "Library" version.
+Here you have the choice to use our “Complete” version with all dependencies or if you want to do dependency management yourself with e.g. [RequireJS](http://requirejs.org/) or other client-side package managers, the “Library” version.
 [Here is an overview of these files](https://github.com/Temasys/SkylinkJS/releases).

 In our simple example above, we just include the complete version in a script tag in the header.
 The body itself only contains a video tag to show your own camera picture later.
-We used a CSS transform to mirror the image so it feels more natural and muted the audio, so you don't hear yourself speaking.
-The *autoplay* attribute is needed in some browsers where you'd otherwise only see a picture of yourself.
+We used a CSS transform to mirror the image so it feels more natural and muted the audio, so you don’t hear yourself speaking.
+The autoplay attribute is needed in some browsers where you’d otherwise only see a picture of yourself.

 ### Step 3: Instantiate Skylink and subscribe events